s-expressions/twinjo/spec/Twinjo.md

       * `X` followed by a type number in lower-case hex (arbitrary datum follows)
       * a single lower-case ASCII letter (no datum follows)
       * a symbol without escapes (arbitrary datum follows)

 ## Whitespace and comments

 Whitespace outside strings is ignored completely, except for separating adjacent tokens when ambiguity would result.
+Specifically, a tag followed by a symbol or number requires separating whitespace.
 For example, `#f 32 (1.0 2.0)` is not the same as `#f32 (1.0 2.0)`.
 Whitespace by itself is not a valid S-expression.